cooper/quiki/doc/configuration.md

 ### cat.per_page

+_Optional_.
 Maximum number of pages to display on a single category posts page.

 __Default__: _5_

 ### cat.[name].main

+_Optional_.
 Set the main page for the category by the name of `[name]`.
 This means that it will be displayed before all other categories, regardless of their creation dates.
 The value of this option is the page filename.